StarFi55ure/libnoise/README.md

-> My personal fork was to use this alongside a native plugin for the Unity game engine.
-It is still licensed under the LGPL as before.
-Primarily, I made some modifications to allow compiling to a Windows x64 DLL.
+> This is just my personal fork to build libnoise with Emscripten.

 libnoise
 ========